 Duke Research Computing provides researchers computational resources on various platforms, each suited to fit different types of computing task.
 The Duke Compute Cluster (formerly called the Duke Shared Cluster Resource or “DSCR”) provides high performance/high throughput computing, and diverse offerings of “virtual machines” (VMs) provide small computers for occasional and brief use and others provide highly tailored and persistent computational set-ups for groups and for individuals.
 Small VMs can be procured on demand through Virtual Computing Lab and VM-Manage services, both of which have web-based provisioning tools.
 Larger and more specialized VMs can be ordered through the Office of Information Technology or Duke Research Computing (email@example.com).

-Duke Compute Cluster (formats: TXT, Microsoft Word DOC, PDF) is a high-performance/high-throughput compute cluster that works well for computational tasks that can be run in parallel.
+Duke Compute Cluster (formats: TXT, Microsoft Word DOCX, PDF) is a high-performance/high-throughput compute cluster that works well for computational tasks that can be run in parallel.
 The cluster is essentially a community-driven resource, with compute nodes provided by researchers and by the University.
 The University, through services of the Office of Information Technology, configures, updates, and maintains the nodes through their useful life.
 Nodes provided by researchers are available to them at “high priority”; researchers who have contributed nodes also have “low priority” access to others’ nodes, yielding to jobs with high priority.
 The cluster has been operating continuously since 2002.
-(Template updated January 2017.)
+(Template updated September 2018.)

 Virtual Machines (VMs) – VM-Manage, RAPID (Research Toolkits), and specialized computation (formats: TXT, Microsoft Word DOCX, PDF).
 VM-Manage and “RAPID” virtual machines are procurable through a web interface.
 VM-Manage virtual machines can be reserved for a complete semester, with a renewal option, and their states can be saved and even transported to other environments, such as a larger virtual machine or a cloud vendor.
 VM-Manage machines have small RAM and CPU resources, which are sometimes constraints for research computation.
 Research Toolkits’ on-demand RAPID VMs are a new service was piloted in 2015, going into “production” later that year.
 Research Toolkits is a web-browser-based interface for Duke researchers to set up projects, establish teams of people, and provide computing and data storage resources.
-Provisioning of virtual machines is very flexible, with RAM sizes and CPU counts determined by faculty members of their assignees.
+Provisioning of virtual machines is very flexible, with RAM sizes and CPU counts determined by faculty members or their assignees.
 All regular rank faculty at Duke have default RAM, storage, and CPU-core allocations that are configured through web-based tools on Research Toolkits (https://rtoolkits.web.duke.edu/, Shibboleth authentication required)

 Virtual machines also can be provisioned in the Protected Data Network to allow analysis of sensitive data.
 Virtual machines are widely used at Duke as dedicated computational servers, providing researchers easy access to computational resources that are well fit for their specific needs.
 In addition, costs of virtual machines have declined significantly year-over-year.
 A description of virtual machine offerings is available on the OIT website [oit.duke.edu].
 Information about costs and configuration options is available through Duke Research Computing — firstname.lastname@example.org.
 Template updated in May 2017.